kuangxu/rinse-me-gently/AI_With_Python_PartA/Part_A_Instructions.md

 ### Step 1: Create a File
 1. In Cursor, look at the **Explorer** (the file list on the left).
+2. Navigate to the `AI_With_Python_PartA` folder.
-2. Right-click in the empty space (or click the "New File" icon) and create a new file named `hello.py`.
+3. Right-click in the empty space (or click the "New File" icon) and create a new file named `hello.py`.
-3. Copy and paste the following code into that file:
+4. Copy and paste the following code into that file:

 ```python
 print("Hello, OIT 245!")